razak8469/play_reactivemongo_docker/README.md

 ```
 sbt run
 ```
+On the first run, the docker images are downloaded and docker containers are run.
+This can take a few minutes.
+Please make sure the userdb_mongo_instance container is running before the following operations.

 # Operations

 UserController uses guice injected modules of userDB service to do single and bulk CRUD operations as well as a clockService module to handle time.